 Double joint with B.Ed. in Korean Language Education with Kyungpook National University, Daegu, South Korea.

 Department of Asian and North African Studies, Palazzo Vendramin dei Carmini, Dorsoduro 3462, 30123 Venice (Italy)

 For further information please contact the Department Teaching Office, email@example.com

-With regards to all available places, there 10 places reserved for Non-EU foreign students with residence abroad, of which 5 places are reserved for Chinese students, with residence in China, part of the Marco Polo Project.
+Quota reserved to foreign non-EU students residing abroad: 10 seats, of which 5 are reserved for Chinese students living in China, as part of the Marco Polo Project.

 Admission test: Italian language, logical skills, English language and basic knowledge pertaining to the chosen curriculum.